Bouncy castles and other play inflatables: safety advice

 - Certain inflatables may have a lower maximum wind speed for operation.
 Always check the manufacturer's operating manual to confirm the maximum wind speed for the safe operation of the inflatable

 - When the inflatable is being operated outside, use an anemometer to measure the wind speed at regular intervals.
-If one of these is not available, the inflatable should not be operated outside
+If one of these is not available, the inflatable should not be operated outside.
+These measurements should be recorded

 - Do not use smartphone weather applications to measure wind speed as they do not take localised wind conditions into account